QSD-Group/EXPOsan/exposan/biobinder/README.rst

 -------
 This module includes a hydrothermal liquefaction (HTL)-based system for the production of biobinders and valuable coproducts (biobased fuel additives, fertilizers, and potentially hydrogen) from wet organic wastes (food waste and swine manure) based on a project funded by the USDA.

+This module has been used to produce the results in Ahmad et al. [1]_.
+Versions of additional packages can be found in `biobinder_environment.yml </exposan/biobinder/biobinder_environment.yml>`_.

+The scripts ``fungal.py`` and ``biocrude.py`` modified systems for specific analysis such as fungal treatment of effluent wastewater and raw biocrude production respectively.
+More settings can be changed for baseline systems in the ``systems.py`` script, the `/analyses </exposan/biobinder/analyses>`_ directory includes multiple sensitivity analyses (with regard to plant size and biocrude yield).

 Two main system configurations are included in the module describing the four scenarios each for the configurations discussed in the manuscript, but the system diagram looks identical (the electrochemical [EC] unit is a placeholder that does nothing in the baseline scenario).

 .. figure:: ./readme_figures/sys.png